Industrial wastewater treatment: Oils and grease removal

 The effective removal of oils and grease is dependent on the characteristics of the oil in terms of its suspension state and droplet size, which will in turn affect the choice of separator technology.
 Oil in industrial waste water may be free light oil, heavy oil, which tends to sink, and emulsified oil, often referred to as soluble oil.
 Emulsified or soluble oils will typically required "cracking" to free the oil from its emulsion.
 In most cases this is achieved by lowering the pH of the water matrix.

 Most separator technologies will have an optimum range of oil droplet sizes that can be effectively treated.
 Each separator technology will have its own performance curve outlining optimum performance based on oil droplet size. the most common separators are gravity tanks or pits, API oil-water separators or plate packs, chemical treatment via dissolved air flotations, centrifuges, media filters and hydrocyclones.

 Analyzing the oily water to determine droplet size can be performed with a video particle analyser.

 API oil-water separators

-Hydrocyclone oil separators
+Hydrocyclone

-Hydrocyclone oil separators operate on the process where wastewater enters the cyclone chamber and is spun under extreme centrifugal forces more than 1000 times the force of gravity.
-This force causes the water and oil droplets to separate.
-The separated oil is discharged from one end of the cyclone where treated water is discharged through the opposite end for further treatment, filtration or discharge.
+Hydrocyclone separators operate on the process where wastewater enters the cyclone chamber and is spun under extreme centrifugal forces more than 1000 times the force of gravity.
+This force causes the water and oil droplets (or solid particles) to separate.
+The separated materials is discharged from one end of the cyclone where treated water is discharged through the opposite end for further treatment, filtration or discharge.
+Hydrocyclones can also be utilised in a variety of context from solid-liquid separation to oil-water separation.